tfausak/octane/README.markdown

 Replays][] parses tens of thousands of replays with it.
 Octane parses most replays in less than 5 seconds.
 It outputs easy-to-read JSON.

-If you also want to generate replays, consider using [Rattletrap][] instead.
+That being said, Octane is not actively developed anymore.
+Consider using [Rattletrap][] (which is actively developed) instead.
+Rattletrap can also generate replay files from JSON, which Octane cannot do.

 Octane has a command-line interface.
 To get it, download and unpack [the latest release][] for your platform.
 You can run the executable one of three ways: